fluiddyn/fluiddyn/doc/overview.rst

 Why fluids?
 ^^^^^^^^^^^

 Many tasks that can be done using FluidDyn are not specific to fluid dynamics research.
-But it is simpler to write a more specific software so FluidDyn is first thought to be used specifically for the study of fluid dynamics.
+But it is simpler to write a more specific software so FluidDyn is first thought to be used specifically for fluid dynamics.

 There are other specific Python packages for astronomy (`Astropy
 <http://www.astropy.org/>`_) and biology (`Biopython